 In addition to implementing innovative business models, pioneering ﬁnancial instruments would be crucial in addressing some of the investment gaps in the sector.
 If given adequate business scale, as well as risk and return on private investment, the following innovative ﬁnancial instruments can complement the business model of each DRE project, thereby addressing the challenges.

 - Risk Pooling Investment Schemes: By pooling investments into DRE projects, the scale of the investment value and returns increase proportionately to match the risk appetite of private investors.
-It can also attract funding from ﬁnancial institutions as it offers a diverse risk and return proﬁle.
+It can also attract funding from ﬁnancial institutions as it offers a diverse risk and returns proﬁle.

 - Asset-Backed Securities (ABS): An asset-backed security increases the investment scale for DRE by pooling the loan portfolios of multiple projects.
 It is then sold as a security product to the investors.
 It can also work as an alternative ﬁnancial instrument.